 , Embarrassing Rescue

 Anime & Manga

-- In Magi - Labyrinth of Magic, Aladdin's djinn Uugo tends to scare the crap out of whoever he's rescuing or protecting, what with him missing his head and all.
+- In Magi - Labyrinth of Magic, Aladdin's djinn, Uugo, tends to scare the crap out of whoever he's rescuing or protecting, what with him being a headless giant and all.

 - Done a lot in One Piece.
 We have Monster Point Chopper in the Enies Lobby arc, inadvertently saving many of his True Companions while also trying to kill them.
 Aokiji saves Robin in her backstory, while killing his own ally right in front of her.
 Crocodile gets Luffy out of Impel Down and — while that had a reason; he wanted out too — he later takes blows for Luffy and orders Mr. 1 to do the same as they attempt to rescue Ace.
 This is partially because he's done a... well, a "Heel Neutral Turn," and partly because Luffy just has that much charisma.